gt-cs3220/gt-cs3220.github.io/Spring_2023/project2.md

 In this assignment, since our pipeline is shallow, I doubt that this would affect any performance though.

-[Q] How to initialize PHT as zero?
+[Q] How to initialize PHT as one?

-[A] You explicitly put 0 when it resets.
+[A] You explicitly put 1 when it resets.

 [Q] How do I print out the number of corrected branches and the number of mispredicted branches?
 Do I have to check VCD outputs?